nitzel/hurryup/meatly/readme.md

 - 22:29 looked for some music, didnt find any.
 Added some sounds and the downfish.
 Entities are now grouped, maybe I can do sth about the visibility/zorder
 - 23:47 not productive ... failed at loading screen xD
 - 00:01 gotta get some sleep. tomorrow there are still around 10hrs to do it!
+- 08:30 good morning, we had a time-zone-change (in the old time-zone it's 7:30, I did NOT sleep longer)so I can work 11h30m till **6pm**.
+GO!

 # [credits](credits.md)